I'm just waiting for something to exit the printer.

 And if you're coming down with a cold, catch it early.

-You can stop it, or you can severely limit its duration with Zycam.
+You can stop it or you can severely limit its duration with Zycam.

 It's available everywhere, folks.

-I just got a nice note from Mo Thacker, who is the uh union leader for the uh United Screeners of America, call screeners of America said he appreciates my show today.
+I just got a nice note from Mo Thacker, who is the union leader for the United Screeners of America, Call Screeners of America.

 He's got two mortgage payments due in March.

-He's not gonna make them.
+He's not going to make them.

-He's not he's just not gonna make them.
+He's just not going to make them.

 Hi, nice to have you on the program.

-By the way, uh one of the things I intended to get to today, the Republicans in the California Senate are holding firm, and they got rid of their Republican leader out there, and the Republican leader is on television last night in Sacramento, blaming calls from all over the country from this show.
+By the way, one of the things I intended to get to today, the Republicans in the California Senate are holding firm, and they got rid of their Republican leader out there.

-It's one of the many sound bites I have and I have not had a chance to get to today.
+It's one of the many sound bites I have, and I have not had a chance to get to today.

 I apologize for that.